nhsconnect/Events-Management/pages/messages/messages/pds_death_notification_1.md

 | **CareConnect-Patient-1 Resource** |
 | `extension(deathNotificationStatus)` | Fixed value: 1 (Informal) | Fixed value: 2 (Formal) | Fixed value: U (Removed) |
 | `deceasedDateTime` | element populated with dateTime of death | element populated with dateTime of death | **element not included in resource** |

+If a subscriber receives multiple `PDS Death Notification` event messages for the same patient, the latest event message as indicated by the `meta.lastUpdated` element within the MessageHeader resource should be considered the source of truth for the deathNotificationStatus element.
+This is the specific dateTime on which the deathNotificationStatus element was updated on PDS.

 ## Onward Delivery ##